DHS home page

 House Bill 3536 mandates DHS/OHA suspend Medical benefits on any client who is receiving Medicaid and who becomes incarcerated at a local jail.
 This bill extends the process created under SB913, where benefits of clients who have a severe mental impairment were suspended.

-Suspended Medicaid cases will remain in suspend status for up to 12 months.
-If the client is released within a year, Medicaid will be reinstated if the client is still eligible for assistance, the bill does not extend Medicaid eligibility to an ineligible person.
-For SPD programs, not all clients will be eligible upon release, even if they are released within the 12 month time frame.
-Clients who had been receiving Waivered services, may need a new assessment before benefits can be reinstated.
-If SSA has terminated Medicare benefits, a QMB client would need to provide verification that Medicare has been reinstated before their QMB case can be reopened.
+The Oregon legislature passed a bill in 2017 that removed the 12-month limit.
+Effective, when the individual is released, Medicaid will be reinstated if the Department is notified within 10 calendar days of the release, and client is still eligible for assistance; Medicaid eligibility is not extended to an ineligible person.
+For APD programs, not all clients will be eligible upon release.
+Clients who had been receiving home and community-based services may need a new assessment before benefits can be reinstated.
+If SSA has terminated Medicare benefits, a QMB client would need to provide verification that Medicare Part A has been reinstated or is still in effect before their QMB case can be reopened.
+No application is required to restart benefits, unless there is no application on file.

 OPAR process for incarcerated clients